← Back to guides

 Frequently asked questions

 Traditional lists often become overwhelming scrolls of tasks with no prioritization, context, or energy awareness.
-ADHD brains need structure that matches how they actually function - with flexibility, visual cues, and realistic expectations.
+Many people need structure with flexibility, visual cues, and realistic expectations.

 How many tasks should be on my to-do list?